mantrabrain/modify-login/readme.txt

 = What is the default login endpoint? =

-The plugin doesn't set a default login endpoint.
-You need to enter your own custom endpoint in the Settings > Modify Login page.
-Once configured, your login URL will be in the format: yourdomain.com/your-custom-endpoint
+The plugin comes with "setup" as the default login endpoint.
+Your login URL will be: yourdomain.com/setup

-This approach allows you to choose a unique endpoint that works best for your site's security needs.
+You can easily change this to any text you prefer in the Settings > Modify Login page.

 = How do I access the login page after enabling the custom login URL? =

-After setting up your custom login endpoint (e.g., "your-custom-endpoint"), you can access your login page at: yourdomain.com/your-custom-endpoint
+After activating the plugin, you can access your login page at: yourdomain.com/setup

-Remember to replace "yourdomain.com" with your actual domain and "your-custom-endpoint" with whatever custom endpoint you've configured in the plugin settings.
+If you've changed the default endpoint to something else, you'll need to use that instead (e.g., yourdomain.com/your-custom-endpoint).

 = Will this plugin work on my multisite WordPress installation? =